bw-park/bw-park.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am visiting scholar at Georgia Tech working with [Yongxin Chen](https://yongxin.ae.gatech.edu/) and Master Student at KAIST advised by Professor [Juho Lee](https://juho-lee.github.io/).
+I am visiting scholar at Georgia Tech working with [Yongxin Chen](https://yongxin.ae.gatech.edu/) and Master Student at KAIST advised by [Juho Lee](https://juho-lee.github.io/).
 My primary **research interests** are in generative models, state space models, and variational inference utilizing **stochastic optimal control**, with the goal of developing practical applications grounded in a rigorous theoretical understanding.

 <strong>Contact: </strong>
       bw.park [at] kaist [dot] ac [dot] kr